The Establishment of a Marine Eco-Park to Conserve Reefs and Support Environmental Education in Tanzania

 Another outstanding feature of the Chumbe project is the application of state-of-the-art eco-architecture and eco-technology in all developments and operations.
 Rainwater catchment provides shower water that is heated by solar power.
 Photovoltaic energy is used for lighting, refrigeration of food and drinks, and communication.
 Composting toilets eliminate sewage and save precious water, while vegetative greywater filtration cleans shower and kitchen water before it is released.
 Water pollution is also minimized through biodegradable soaps and cleaners.
 Organic waste is composted and reused in the composting toilets, while other waste is removed from the island, and laundry is washed off the island.
 Guests are given solar torches for walking to the restaurant at night to avoid light pollution and protect feeding and breeding patterns of nocturnal animals.

-According to the Chumbe Island Coral Park’s Conservation and Education Status Report 2013 (pdf), numerous biological, socio-economic and educational successes have been observed by Park staff and management, and acknowledged by the conservation community, the Government and people of Zanzibar.
+According to the Chumbe Island Coral Park’s Conservation and Education opens in a new windowStatus Report 2013opens PDF file (pdf), numerous biological, socio-economic and educational successes have been observed by Park staff and management, and acknowledged by the conservation community, the Government and people of Zanzibar.

 Biological and Habitat Monitoring